On behalf of Hastings Law Firm P.C. posted in Hospital Negligence lawyers in Houston Texas on Monday, September 21, 2015.

 The plaintiff alleges that her husband’s fall incident was not investigated by the hospital, nor did he receive any form of treatment.
 Court documents show that he was subsequently transferred to another medical center.
 The man died later, and it was apparently determined that a subarachnoid hemorrhage caused his death.
 The plaintiff alleges negligence on the part of the hospital and the treating physician in their failure to investigate the fall incident as well as their failure to perform tests to determine the level of damage caused by the fall.

 This widow chose to hold the hospital and the doctor responsible for their alleged negligence, and she is claiming wrongful death in the civil lawsuit she filed.
 Texas residents who have reason to believe that their loved ones died as the result of hospital negligence retain the right to pursue compensation by filing medical malpractice lawsuits in a civil court.
+Our medical injury lawyers in Houston, TX are here to help.
 Recovery of medical costs and end-of-life expenses along with other documented financial losses may be sought.

 Source: wvrecord.com, “Widow sues hospital, doctor, alleging wrongful death”, Mark Trammell, Sept.
 10, 2015